qlik-oss/gopherciser/docs/extending-gopherciser.md

 # Extending Gopherciser

 Gopherciser can be extended without having to alter its base code.
+A template repo show casing how to do this can be found [here](https://github.com/qlik-oss/gopherciser-extended-example), including example custom actions.

 ## Adding support for extensions and overriding settings for default objects